 Conger, Cod, Whiting, Corkwing and Ballan Wrasse,Whiting, Dogfish, Bullhuss, Pollock, various species of Minis can be caught down the sides.

 Octopus and lobster are also caught at times.
 I have no recommendations for bait here other than Ragworm.
 Fish and squid will bring in the usual dogs and Huss at Night.
+I have often found the fishing here quite poor in winter but great during the warmer months.

 The below links will open google maps on your phone and give you directions 🙂 Both car parks are free.